Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/psa-only.md

 For information on which configuration macros are affected and their new PSA equivalent, consult the [PSA transition guide](../psa-transition.md).

+### Configuration of the PSA random generator

+The configuration option `MBEDTLS_PSA_INJECT_ENTROPY` has been removed.
+TF-PSA-Crypto 1.0 does not provide a way to store an entropy seed in the key store.
+This will be reimplemented in a future minor version.

 ### Low-level crypto functions are no longer part of the public API

 Low-level crypto functions, that is, all non-PSA crypto functions except a few